crocs-muni/usable-cert-validation/_pages/faq.md

 Below we list our current and past related work (in the form of academic papers) on the usability of X.509 certificate ecosystem.

+## Real-World applicability of redesigned documentation

+Our paper [Assessing Real-World Applicability of Redesigned Developer Documentation for Certificate Validation Errors](https://crocs.fi.muni.cz/public/papers/eurousec2022) was published at the European Symposium on Usable Security (EuroUSEC) 2022.

+> **Abstract:** We face certificate validation errors commonly, yet the related tools and documentation had been shown to have very poor usability.
+Previous research suggests that just improving the error messages and corresponding documentation can have significantly positive effects.
+Our work aims at increasing the usability of certificate validation by 1) redesigning the API error messages and the corresponding documentation, and 2) validating the real-world applicability of the redesign by investigating the opinions of 180 IT professionals.
+We focus on the perceived obstacles, desired ideal form and overall satisfaction.
+The redesigned documentation exhibits a reliable significant decrease in perceived incompleteness, with a small amount of perceived bloat and tangle.
+The redesigned documentation, now published on a dedicated website, is preferred by 89% of our study participants.

+{:.mt-4}

+## Usability of establishing TLS connections

+Our paper [Usability Insights from Establishing TLS Connections](https://crocs.fi.muni.cz/public/papers/ifipsec2022) was published at the International Conference on ICT Systems Security and Privacy Protection (IFIP SEC) 2022.

+> **Abstract:** TLS is crucial to network security, but TLS-related APIs have been repeatedly shown to be misused.
+While existing usable security research focuses on cryptographic primitives, the specifics of TLS interfaces seem to be under-researched.
+We thus set out to investigate the usability of TLS-related APIs in multiple libraries with a focus on identifying the specifics of TLS.
+We conducted a three-fold exploratory study with altogether 60 graduate students comparing the APIs of three popular security libraries in establishing TLS connections: OpenSSL, GnuTLS, and mbed~TLS.
+We qualitatively analyzed submitted reports commenting on API usability and tested created source code.
+User satisfaction emerged as an interesting, potentially under-researched theme as all APIs received both positive and negative reviews.
+Abstraction level, error handling, entity naming, and documentation emerged as the most salient usability themes.
+Regarding functionality, checking for revoked certificates was especially complicated and other basic security checks seemed not easy as well.
+In summary, although there were conflicting opinions on both the interface and documentation of the libraries, several usability issues were shared among participants, forming a~target for closer inspection and subsequent improvement.

+{:.mt-4}

 ## Trust perceptions in flawed TLS certificates

 Our paper [Will You Trust This TLS Certificate?
 Perceptions of People Working in IT](https://crocs.fi.muni.cz/public/papers/acsac2019) was published at the Annual Computer Security Applications Conference (ACSAC) 2019.